sudarshan-reddy/blockchainPresentation/PITCHME.md

 +++

+Public Key Infrastructure
-- Every user needs a private-public key pair.
+- Every user needs a private-public key pair. |
-- Private key signing is used to Authenticate origin/Peer.
+- Private key signing is used to Authenticate origin/Peer. |

 +++